ambrop72/aprinter/README.md

 aprinter
 ========

-APrinter is a currently experimantal firmware for RepRap 3D printers and is under heavy development.
+APrinter is a portable firmware system for RepRap 3D printers and other desktop CNC devices.
-It supports many controller boards based on AVR, Arduino Due (Atmel ARM) and Teensy 3 (Freescale ARM).
+It supports many controller boards based on different microcontroller families: AVR, AT91SAM (e.g..
+Arduino Due), STM32F4 and Freescale MK20 (Teensy 3).
+A [web-based configuration system](http://www.aprinter.eu/) is used to configure the high-level features for a particular machine, but also to define the low-level configuration for supporting different controller boards.

-## Implemented features (possibly with bugs)

-  * Highly configurable design.
-Extra heaters, fans and axes can be added easily, and PWM frequencies for heaters and fans are individually adjustable unless hardware PWM is used.
-  * Runtime configuration system, and configuration storage to EEPROM.
-    Availability depends on chip/board.
+Here is a list of the boards which are supported out of the box.
+This means that a predefined Board configuration is provided in the configuration editor.
+Note that for some of the supported microcontrollers (STM32F4, Teensy 3), there is no specific board supported.
+It is up to you to build a board and bring the code to life :)
+- Duet (based on AT91SAM3XE).
+- RADDS, RAMPS-FD (based on Arduino Due / AT91SAM3XE).
+- RAMPS 1.3/1.4 (based Arduino Mega / ATMEGA2560).
+- Melzi (based on ATMEGA1284p).

+The following machines are supported out of the box (meaning that a functional Configuration section is provided).
+- RepRapPro Fisher.

+## Major functionality

-  * Delta robot and CoreXY support.
-Additionally, new geometries can be added easily by defining a transform class.
+- Linear-delta, rotational-delta and CoreXY support.
+New geometries can be added by implementing a foward and inverse coordinate transformation.
+A processor with sufficient speed and RAM is needed (not AVR).
-    Performance will be sub-optimal when using Delta on AVR platforms.
-  * SD card printing.
-Supports reading g-code from FAT32 filesystems, and also directory listing.
-  * Optionally supports a custom packed g-code format for SD printing.
-    This results in about 50% size reduction and 15% reduction in main loop processing load (on AVR).
-  * Bed probing using a microswitch (prints results, no correction yet).
+- Bed probing using a digital input line (e.g. microswitch).
+Height measurements are printed to the console.
+- Bed height correction, either with a linear or quadratic polynomial, calculated by the least-squares method.
+However, correction is (currently) only available when the Z axis is involved in a coordinate transform (e.g. Delta).
+- SD card and FAT32 filesystem support.
+G-code can be read from the SD-card.
+Optionally, the SD card can be used for storage of runtime configuration options.
+A custom (fully asynchronous) FAT32 implementation is used, with limited write support (can write to existing files only).
+- Supports heaters and fans.
+Any number of these may be defined, limited only by available hardware resources.
+- Experimental support for lasers (PWM output with a duty cycle proportional to the current speed).
+- Supports multiple extruders.
+However, the interface is not compatible to typical firmwares.
+There are no tool commands, instead the extruders appear as separate axes.
+A g-code post-processor is provided to translate tool-using gcode into what the firmware understands.
+This post-processor can also control fans based on the "current tool".
+- Unified runtime configuration system.
+Most of the "simple" configuration values which are available in the configuration editor have the corresponding named runtime configuration option (e.g. XMaxPos).
+Configuration may be saved to and restored from a storage backend, such as an EEPROM or a file on an SD card.

+## Other features and implementation details

+- Homing of multiple axes in parallel.
+- Homing cartesian axes involved in a coordinate transformation (e.g. homing X and Y in CoreXY).
-  * Slave steppers, driven synchronously, can be configured for an axis (e.g. two Z motors driven by separate drivers).
+- Slave steppers, driven synchronously, can be configured for an axis (e.g. two Z motors driven by separate drivers).
-  * For use with multiple extruders, a g-code post-processor is provided to translate tool commands into motion of individual axes which the firmware understands.
-If you have a fan on each extruder, the post-processor can control the fans so that only the fan for the current extruder is on.
-  * Experimental support for lasers (PWM output with a duty cycle proportional to the current speed).
-  * Constant-acceleration motion with look-ahead planning.
-To speed up calculations, the firmware will only calculate a new plan every LookaheadCommitCount commands.
-Effectively, this allows increasing the lookahead count without an asymptotic increase of processing time, only limited by the available RAM.
+- Constant-acceleration motion planning with look-ahead.
+To speed up calculations, the firmware will only calculate a new plan every N ("Lookahead commit count") commands.
+This allows increasing the lookahead without an asymptotic increase of CPU usage, only limited by the available RAM.
-  * Homing using min- or max-endstops.
-Can home multiple axes in parallel.
-  * Heater control using PID.
-There are no thermistor tables, you simply configure the thermistor parameters.
-    Each heater is configured with a Safe temperature range; aheater is turned off in case its temperature goes beyound the safe range.
-  * Fan control (any number of fans).
-  * Stepper control based on interrupts, with each stepper having its own timer interrupt.
-    Step times are computed analytically using the quadratic equation, employing custom assembly routines for sqrt and division on AVR.
-This ensures that steps happen when they should, without one stepper ending a move faster than others due to accumulated rounding errors, and stopping while all steppers finish.
-  * Portable and ported design; three different microcontroller families are already supported.
-  * Non-drifting heartbeat LED.
-Its period is exactly 1 second, subject to the precision of your oscillator.

-## Planned features (in the approximate order of priority):

-  * Porting to more platforms (LPC, STM32).

-## Hardware requirements

-Ports have been completed for the following boards:

-  * Melzi (atmega1284p only),
-  * RAMPS 1.3/1.4 (only RAMPS 1.4 with atmega2560 is tested),
-  * RAMPS-FD(*), RADDS.
-  * 4pi(*).
-  * Teensy 3 (no standard board, needs manual wiring).

-The (*) mark means that the board is supported by the firmware code but is currently unavailable due to a lack of support in the web configuration system.
-If you want to try the firmware on one of these boards, plase contact me and I will try to add the support.
+- High precision step timing.
+For each stepper, a separate timer compare channel is used.
+In the interrupt handler, a step pulse for a stepper is generated, and the time of the next step is calculated analytically.

 ## Coding style